TensorFlow on GPU

 callbacks=[ckpt_callback, tensorboard_callback])

-To ask for two GPUs, modify the slurm script:
+To ask for two GPUs, the following Slurm options need to be set:

 #!/usr/bin/bash